 The following legislation and regulations are also relevant to work with biohazardous materials, including GMOs:

 In Australia, safety and containment aspects of work with microorganisms are governed by Australian & New Zealand Standard 2243.3:2010 ‘Safety in Laboratories - Part 3: Microbiological Safety and Containment.
 The Standard may be accessed via the SAI Global website, Standards Online, (access is available on campus).

-If you are working with clinical samples, remember that any specimen has the potential to be infectious, and precautions should be taken when handling these samples.
+If you are working with clinical or environmental samples, remember that any specimen has the potential to be infectious, and precautions should be taken when handling these samples.

 ‘Standard precautions’ are the work practices required for basic infection control and include:

 - Good microbiological practices (aseptic technique);

 - Good hygiene practices (hand washing and drying, both before and after contact);